gregsaun/prusa_i3_bear_upgrade/README.md

   * Use the same license (GPLv3)
   * Document changes applied

 Note: STL and STEP files are generally not source files.
-The source files are those you use to design your project such as CAD files (Fusion 360), mechanical drawings, code, documentation, etc. However, STL and STEP files are commonly used format with great interoperability.
+The source files are those you use to design your project such as CAD files (Fusion 360), mechanical drawings, code, documentation, etc. However, STL and STEP files are a commonly used format with great interoperability.
 Therefore, we encourage to share the STL and STEP files in addition to the source files.